 Think about the severity of the problems and think about the consequences if they’re not fixed.

-Are they major health and safety problems that could cause a fall, significant health problem, or a rapid decline?
+Are they major health and safety problems that could cause a fall, a significant health problem, or a rapid decline?

-Or, are they less serious care issues?
+Or are they less serious care issues?

-Having ongoing issues that administrators and staff won’t fix isn’t good, but if the situation isn’t likely to harm your senior’s health, avoiding a move may be more important than an A+ level of care.
+Having ongoing issues that administrators and staff won’t fix isn’t good, but if the situation isn’t likely to harm your senior’s health, avoiding a move may be more critical than an A+ level of care.

 3. Confirm options before making a move